Spider-Man and His Amazing Friends: Spider-Verse

 The Spider-Friends of Earth-1983 (described as a "kinder, gentler than most" world), except for Ms. Lion, are apparently killed by a dimension-hopping Morlun, set on draining the life out of every variation of Spider-Man across the multiverse.

 Iceman 2018

-At the "Street Cart Named Desire Festival", Peter sees Angelica, but doesn't seem to recognize her when explaining to Mary Jane that she's the only redhead that he's interested in.
+At the "Street Cart Named Desire Festival", Peter sees Angelica, but does not seem to recognize her when explaining to Mary Jane that she's the only redhead that he's interested in.
 Bobby and Angelica briefly catch up before returning to their dates which are then interrupted by an ice monster attack.
 Iceman, Firestar, and Spider-Man suit up and defeat the attacker together.
 The team-up is called "Iceman and His amazing Friends" both on the issue's cover and by Iceman in the story.
 Afterward, the trio chat and Angelica and Bobby commiserate about men on dating apps.